OpenDigitalCC/odoo-ocb-container/README.md

 ## Security

-- Admin password: Generated automatically if not set
+- Server admin password: Generated automatically if not set
+  - NOTE: The password is recorded in the logs
 - Database password: Must be set in `.env`
 - Resource limits: Prevents excessive resource usage